 For as long as I can remember, my ultimate goal in life was to create something that would inspire change.
-It look a long time for me to truly pinpoint what it would be.
 Running has been a passion of mine since middle school when I ran on the school team.
-I continued through high school and ran noncompetitive races since graduating.
-Running has always been my favorite form of exercise.
-Whenever I would finish a run, I felt so accomplished and nothing else came close to it.
+I continued through high school and ran non-competitively upon graduating.
+Running has always been my favorite form of exercise, I always feel so accomplished and few other forms of exercise come close to that feeling.

 In college, I decided after spectating a marathon that I was going to get myself in gear and train for one myself.
-Needless to say, training was poor, as my nutrition plan was living off of dorm cafeteria food blocks, not properly tying in cross training, not getting enough sleep, and fighting through nagging technique based injuries.
+Needless to say, training was poor.
+My nutrition plan was focused around dorm cafeteria food, not properly tying in cross training, not getting enough sleep, and fighting through nagging technique based injuries.
 I managed to get to race day, got through the first half of the marathon fairly strong, but I hit that second lap and my stomach gave in.
 I was physically ill for the last 11 miles of the race.
 I struggled to keep going.
 My motivation and energy levels were shot.
 I finally got to the 3 mile marker on the boardwalk and my family cheered and ran with me to the finish line.
-I felt that I accomplished the impossible at that moment, but I was hungry to do better.
+I was exhausted and relieved that I persevered to the finish line, but I was hungry to do better.
 It took a long time to recover and even attempt short runs after that.

 Going into half marathon race day, I had 4 goals: 1.
 Finish the race, 2.
 Don't stop running, 3.
 Maintain a max 10 minute mile pace, and 4.
 Break 2 hours.
 I succeeded in 3 of those 4 goals, and just missed breaking 2 hours by 7 teeny tiny minutes.